Draft 9

 Key Changes at a Glance

-Here are some of the most significant changes between the 1984 originals and the proposed 2026 Draft 6.
+Here are some of the most significant changes between the 1984 originals and the proposed 2026 Draft 9 (FINAL FOR MEMBERSHIP APPROVAL).
 Each card includes the specific document references so you can look them up yourself.
+Where Draft 9 softened a Draft 6 provision, the card says so.

 Sweeping New Nuisance Definition